 To be considered for admission, the Director of Enrollment will review your academic profile provided by your placement agency.
 Please make sure your report cards have US equivalents so it can be properly evaluated.
 Students are required to take one of the following English proficiency exams: TOEFL or ELTIS.
 The following minimum scores are required for each exam:

 Once you arrive in Rochester the Director of Enrollment will need to review your final report card from the current school year as well as your immunization records.
 Both must have US equivalents.

 New York State has strict guidelines regarding immunization records that must be met.
 New York State immunization requirements must be met in order to enroll at Aquinas.
-For more information, please visit the Monroe County Health Department website regarding their immunization program, which provides the vaccinations at low or no cost to individuals.
+For more information, please visit the Monroe County Health Department website regarding their immunization program, which provides vaccinations at low or no cost to individuals.